 Guyana is represented in Canada by the High Commission of Guyana in Ottawa.
 Guyana also has a Consulate in Toronto.

-The good bilateral relations between Canada and Guyana result from political ties through the Commonwealth, commercial links, development assistance and immigration.
+The strong bilateral relations between Canada and Guyana result from political ties through the Commonwealth, commercial links, development assistance and immigration.
 Bilateral treaties between Canada and Guyana include an Avoidance of Double Taxation Agreement (1987) and an Air Services Agreement (2005).

-Canada is committed to improving security in a manner that safeguards freedom, democracy, human rights and the rule of law.
+Canada is committed to improving security in a manner that safeguards freedom, democracy, human rights, and the rule of law.
 Canada’s security programming in the Caribbean is strategically regional to ensure all countries can collectively combat transnational crime and to prevent against the displacement of criminal activity from one country to others nearby.

-Canada-Guyana business relations encompass a plethora of trade initiatives which include but are not limited to Agriculture; Oil & Gas; Mining, Promoting Canadian expertise at world class mining events, Corporate Social Responsibility (CSR).
+Canada-Guyana business relations encompass a plethora of trade initiatives which include but are not limited to Agriculture; Oil & Gas; Mining, Promoting Canadian expertise at world class mining events, and Corporate Social Responsibility (CSR).

 - Date Modified: